aws/iot-atlas/src/hugo/content/en-us/implementations/aws/telemetry/fan-in1/_index.md

   - _I want to convert all Celsius temperature readings to Fahrenheit_
   - _I want to reformat sensor data into a standard format_
 - Aggregate data
-  - _I want to calculate the sum, min, max, avg (e.g. aggregate function) from values from groupings of devices before storage_
+  - _I want to calculate the sum, min, max, avg (e.g., aggregate function) from values from groupings of devices before storage_
 - Enrich device data with data from other data stores
   - _I want to add device metadata from our device model stored in a database_